-- (1) The Dartmouth Organic Farm hosts the Farm Club, which is primarily run for undergraduate students but welcomes interested medical students.
+The Dartmouth Organic Farm hosts the Farm Club, which is primarily run for undergraduate students but welcomes interested medical students.
 Since the spring of 2021, medical students have the opportunity to volunteer at the Farmacy at Dartmouth-Hitchcock Medical Center and learn about organic agriculture, how to run small vegetable gardens, and links to healthcare.
 At the medical school orientation, M1s also volunteer at local farms.
+Furthermore, we had a farm advertise their CSA share at the Annual Earth Day event in April 2022.
+Score of 1.

-Score of 1. - (2) Medical students can attend the speaker series hosted by NH Healthcare Workers for Climate Action, which hosts many talks around the topic of planetary health.
+Medical students can attend the speaker series hosted by NH Healthcare Workers for Climate Action, which hosts many talks around the topic of planetary health.
 This series is not directed at students, but students are encouraged to attend.
+Geisel also hosted the 43rd Annual Meeting for the Northern New England CO-OP Practice and Community Based Research Network meeting on the role of healthcare workers in climate and the political determinants of health.
+This was not widely advertised, but students were invited to register.
+Score of 1.

-The Physicians for Human Rights chapter at Geisel organizes a yearly conference, and their 2019 theme was planetary health.
-Dartmouth College hosts a number of student-facing events related broadly to sustainability and climate change, some of which include discussions on the impact of climate change on health.
-One recent example is a talk by Dr. Diana Hernandez (Mailman School of Public Health, Columbia University) on "Energy, Poverty and Health in a Changing Climate: Implications for Policy and Practice".
-Score of 1. - (3) Medical students at Geisel have been invited to join and participate with a new climate & health based organization called New Hampshire Healthcare Workers for Climate Action (NH HWCA) based out of Concord, NH, which formed in August 2021 and is chaired by Dr. Bob Friedlander, a retired palliative care oncologist.
+Medical students at Geisel have been invited to join and participate with a new climate & health based organization called New Hampshire Healthcare Workers for Climate Action (NH HWCA) based out of Concord, NH, which formed in August 2021 and is chaired by Dr. Bob Friedlander, a retired palliative care oncologist.
 The organization consists of multiple working groups (Behavioral Health, Climate Justice, Education, Communication, and Children's Health).
 NH HWCA has been involved with directly educating ~20 first year Urban and Global Health Scholars.
-Speakers from NH HWCA will also be participating in a student led Earth Day Celebration event in 2022.
-Score of 1. - (4) The Hopkins Center for the Arts hosts a wide array of cultural events throughout the year, and their programming in the 2019/2020, 2020/2021, and 2021/2022 seasons has included several performances related to climate change and planetary health.
-These have included a screening of TheBiggest Little
+Speakers from NH HWCA will also be participating in a student led Earth Day Celebration event in 2023 that is open to the community.
+Score of 1.

+The Hopkins Center for the Arts (the HOP) hosts a wide array of cultural events throughout the year, and their programming in the 2021/2022 and 2022/2023 seasons has included several performances related to climate change and planetary health.
+These have included The Force of Things in January 2022, the screening of Peak on melting glaciers in May 2022, Mountainfilm in October 2022, among others.
-Farm, performance of The Force of Thing: An Opera for Objects, and a performance of the play The Living with panelists discussing the intersections between climate change, emerging pandemics, and politics of healthcare.
 There are also screenings of films and live performances centered around indigenous practices and art.
+The HOP is also in the process of being renovated in accordance with Dartmouth's sustainable energy goals.
 Score of 1.

-- (5) There are numerous local environmental organizations in the Upper Valley region, many focused around sustainable and organic agriculture, local food systems, and discussions about local energy needs and housing.
+There are numerous local environmental organizations in the Upper Valley region, many focused around sustainable and organic agriculture, local food systems, and discussions about local energy needs and housing.
 Medical student groups have occasionally organized gleaning volunteer days with Willing Hands, but students are always welcome to volunteer with those organizations on an individual basis.
+Vital Communities, the Upper Valley Adaptation Workgroup, and Sustainable Hanover are also groups working to build a climate resilient community here in the Upper Valley.
+Score of 1.

-Score of 1. - (6) The Dartmouth Outing Club organizes many opportunities for students to engage in outdoor activities.
+The Dartmouth Outing Club organizes many opportunities for students to engage in outdoor activities.
 These are primarily aimed at undergraduates, but graduate and medical students are able to use their resources, equipment, and take exercise classes.
+Additionally, first year medical students are offered a two-day outdoor orientation program completely free of charge consisting of small group hiking, kayaking, paddle boarding, and cabin camping activities.
+There is also a "Wilderness Medicine" elective offered in Spring 2023.
 Score of 1.